kawamurashingo/JQ-Lite/README.md

 # JQ::Lite

 **JQ::Lite** is a lightweight, pure-Perl JSON query engine inspired by the `jq` command-line tool.
-It provides a simplified jq-like syntax for querying JSON structures from Perl or the command line.
+It allows simplified jq-like querying of JSON data using dot notation and minimal syntax.

 ## 🔧 Features

 - Pure Perl implementation (no XS, no external dependencies)
 - Simple jq-like query syntax (e.g. `.users[] | .name`)
+- Supports dot access, array traversal, optional keys, indexing
+- Built-in functions: `length`, `keys`
+- Filter support: `select(...)` with logical ops (`and`, `or`) and comparisons
-- Can be used as a CLI tool (`script/jq.pl`)
+- Can be used as a CLI tool (`script/jq` or symlink as `jq`)
-- Suitable for scripting, automation, and teaching purposes
+- Useful for scripting, data extraction, teaching

 ## 🛠 Installation